vpisarev/ficus/doc/ficustut.md

 That is, we have links only in one direction, from the head to the tail, and the last element has 'null' pointer to the tail.

 Such lists are surprisingly powerful.
-In fact, that was the only data type available in the original Lisp, and it was used to represent anything, from hierarchical data structures to arbitrary complex Lisp programs.
+In fact, that was the only data structure available in the original Lisp, and it was used to represent anything, from hierarchical data structures to arbitrarily complex Lisp programs.

 List can be expressed in Ficus in two ways: